-Declarations and endorsements
+Participating organizations Declarations and endorsements

-Participating organizations Japan Business Federation Japan Auto Parts Industries Association (JAPIA) 7 Pacific Industrial Co., Ltd. Integrated Report 2023 Pacific Industrial Co., Ltd. Integrated Report 2023 machinery History of Pacific Industrial Group The company was founded in 1930 has continued to provide a variety acquisition of the valve business of the with the aim of continuing to provide a variety of value through domestically made valve cores for automobiles, and of value through the stamping and plastic molding business, the development and production of TPMS, and the Schrader Group.
-Aug.
+Japan Business Federation

+History of Pacific Industrial Group The company was founded in 1930 has continued to provide a variety acquisition of the valve business of the Turning Point Aug.
 1930 Founded by manufacturing valve cores Established in 1930 as the first company in Japan to develop valve cores for automobiles The company succeeded in domestic production of valve cores, said to be "more difficult than making a precision watch..."
 Aug.
 1930 Pacific Industrial Co. (unlimited company) was founded to manufacture valve cores for automobiles